heavyai/heavydb/README.md

 ## Ubuntu

-Most build dependencies required by MapD Core are available via APT.
+Most build dependencies required by OmniSciDB are available via APT.
 Certain dependencies such as Thrift, Blosc, and Folly must be built as they either do not exist in the default repositories or have outdated versions.
 A prebuilt package containing all these dependencies is provided for Ubuntu 18.04 (x86_64).
 The dependencies will be installed to `/usr/local/mapd-deps/` by default; see the Environment Variables section below for how to add these dependencies to your environment.

 ### Ubuntu 16.04

-MapD Core requires a newer version of Boost than the version which is provided by Ubuntu 16.04.
+OmniSciDB requires a newer version of Boost than the version which is provided by Ubuntu 16.04.
 The [scripts/mapd-deps-ubuntu1604.sh](scripts/mapd-deps-ubuntu1604.sh) build script will compile and install a newer version of Boost into the `/usr/local/mapd-deps/` directory.

 ### Ubuntu 18.04